 It has been always hard to maintain focused young learners in the classroom.
 And during online lessons it’s just getting harder.
 Sometimes we need breaks, maybe my interactive activity ideas can help you on your online lessons.

-I have shared some lesson plans and ideas about “Teaching 4 – 6 year old students online” and if this is your first time in my blog, you can reach all blog posts by simply clicking on the “online lessons” tag at the right side of the page / or scroll down the main page if you are on mobile.
+BTW I have shared some lesson plans and ideas about “Teaching 4 – 6 year old students online” and if this is your first time in my blog, you can reach all blog posts by simply clicking on the “online lessons” tag.

 So, I’m just gonna jump right into the topic.

-Here is a list of things you can do in your online lessons with your kids:
+Here’s a list of 20 interactive activity ideas you can use in your online lessons with your kids: